wp-plugins/questions/README.txt

 == Description ==

-Drag & drop your survey with the Questions plugin and export results as CSV.
+Drag & drop your survey with the Questions plugin.

 **Question Types**